 Elizabeth Alexeievna was the wife of Emperor Alexander I of Russia.

-Elizabeth was born in Karlsruhe, on 13 January 1779 as Princess Louise Maria Auguste of Baden.
+Pretty girl was born in Karlsruhe, on 13 January 1779 as Princess Louise Maria Auguste of Baden.
 She was the third of the seven children of Charles Louis, Hereditary Prince of Baden and his wife Amelia Frederica of Hesse-Darmstadt.
 Her grandfathers were Charles Frederick, Margrave of Baden and Louis IX, Landgrave of Hesse-Darmstadt.

-Louise was a model of beauty, charm, and honesty.
+To tell the truth, Louise was a model of beauty, charm, and honesty.
 Alexander and his bride were engaged in May 1793.

-With an elegant figure, regal carriage and a beautiful angelic face, she was regarded by contemporaries as one of the most beautiful women in Europe and probably the most beautiful consort at that time.
+You know, Elizabeth was regarded by contemporaries as one of the most beautiful women in Europe and probably the most beautiful consort at that time.

 Russian poet Alexander Pushkin dedicated his poem “I wasn’t born to amuse the Tsars” to her.